|

 of 1 - 4mg once or twice a day for a cat, many people on

-Tanya's CRF Support Group have found a dose of 0.5mg once per day
+Tanya's CKD Support Group have found a dose of 0.5mg once per day

 increasing it only if necessary.